 - Strong trends downward show a general increase in volatility.

 - Reversals in trend usually occur when volatility increases.

-The chart below of the 5,000 ounce Silver futures contract illustrates the first point, that strong trends might have low volatility:
+This chart of the 5,000 ounce silver futures contract illustrates the point that strong trends might have low volatility.

 As the price in silver futures was increasing, the volatility was steadily decreasing.
 The change in trend was characterized by increased volatility.